Alexander I of Georgia

-Alexander I the Great (ალექსანდრე I დიდი, Aleksandre I Didi) (1386 – between August 26, 1445 and March 7, 1446), of the Bagrationi house, was king (mepe) of Georgia from 1412 to 1442.
+Alexander I the Great (ალექსანდრე I დიდი; born; 1390; died between August 26, 1445 and March 7, 1446), of the Bagrationi house, was king (mepe) of Georgia from 1412 to 1442.
 Despite his efforts to restore the country from the ruins left by the Turkomans warlords and Timur's invasions, Georgia never recovered and faced the inevitable fragmentation that was followed by a long period of stagnation.
 Alexander was the last ruler of a united Georgia which was relatively free from foreign domination.
 In 1442, he abdicated the throne and retired to a monastery.

-Life

-Prince Gagarin's reproduction of the Georgian King Alexander I and Queen Nestan-Darejan, daughter of the king of Kakhetia, with other royal figures (1847).
+Biography

 Alexander was the eldest son of Constantine I of Georgia and his wife Princess Natia Amirejibi, daughter of the Georgian diplomat prince Kutsna Amirejibi.
 He was brought up by his grandmother (Natia's mother) Rusa (died 1413), an educated and religious noblewoman, who greatly influenced the future king’s preoccupations and his enthusiasm for religious building.

-The talented and brave ruler successfully managed to carry out such a difficult task under those conditions.
-He dangerously destroyed and expelled Turkomans.
+The ruler successfully managed to carry out such a difficult task under those conditions.
+He destroyed and expelled Turkomans.
 Only once, for the last time, Qara Yusuf managed to disturb the Georgian land and water, and that too because of the intolerant exodus of the subjects of Alexander the Great.
-In 1416 Qara Yusuf invaded Akhaltsikhe and he returned his homeland with many loot.
+In 1416 Qara Yusuf invaded Akhaltsikhe, and he returned to his homeland with much loot.

 With his ascension to the throne (1412), Alexander moved to western Georgia and mediated a peace between his vassals, the rival princes of Mingrelia and Abkhazia.
 Then he, in 1414, met the rebellious prince Atabeg Ivane Jaqeli of Samtskhe on battlefield and forced him into submission.
 Having dealt with these powerful feudal lords, he, aided by Catholicos Patriarch Shio II, began a program the restoration of major Georgian fortresses and churches.
 He imposed a temporary building tax on his subjects from 1425 to 1440, but despite the king’s efforts many towns and villages, once flourished, were left in ruin and overgrown by forest.

 A fresco of the King Alexander I from the Nabakhtevi monastery in Georgia.